nafergo/weekly-report/_posts/2022-06-26-weekly-notes.markdown

 ---

-* photogrammetry: data capture, processing
-* website dev
+* 3D modeling and animation